-A continuation of Field Education: Teaching with second year students usually serving in an administrative capacity.
-Required of M.A. degree candidates.
+A continuation of Field Education: Teaching with second-year students usually serving in an administrative capacity.
+Two semesters required of M.A. in Christian Education degree candidates.

 810. Christian Education and the Black Church

 An examination of the origin, extent, influence, potential and direction of religious education in the Black church.